Mercedes-Benz EQA Review & Prices

 Sat-nav comes as standard, and it’ll let you program routes according to where the fastest charging points are located, and how much charge you want to have in reserve when you arrive.

-There are three trim levels, called AMG Line, AMG Line Premium and AMG Line Premium Plus.
+There are four trim levels to choose from: Sport Executive, AMG Line Executive, AMG Line Premium and AMG Line Premium Plus.
 They have similar names and similar specifications, with even the base models getting most of the standard kit, short of augmented reality sat-nav, an upgraded sound system and wireless phone charging.

-You also have three battery and motor combinations available.
-The EQA 250+ has the biggest battery and front-wheel drive, with a power output of 190hp.
-The result is the longest range in the line-up at up to 324 miles.
-The EQA 300’s has all-wheel drive and a 228hp motor, which combine for a lower range of up to 268 miles.
-At the top of the range is the EQA 350, which differs slightly from the 300 in having more power at 292hp, but this doesn’t impact range projections.
+You also have three battery and motor combinations to choose from.
+The EQA 250+ has the largest battery and front-wheel drive, and the result is the longest range in the line-up at up to 346 miles.
+The EQA 300 gets dual motors and a smaller battery, resulting in more power but a lower 266-mile range figure.

-The standard Mercedes EQA gets regular coil springs and dampers.
-But you can get adaptive suspension on top-spec models.
-This lets you choose from soft, comfortable settings, or firm everything up to make the EQA feel sportier to drive.
-It works well, dealing with road scars and speed bumps, but it’s not the most comfortable car you can buy.
+You can get adaptive suspension on top-spec models, which lets you choose soft, comfortable settings, or firm everything up to make the EQA feel sportier to drive.
+It works well, dealing with road scars and speed bumps, but it’s not the most comfortable electric car you can buy.
+A Hyundai Ioniq 5 is more cosseting.

 Like the look of the Mercedes EQA?
-Take a look at the new Mercedes EQA and used Mercedes EQA cars currently listed for sale on carwow.
-You can browse the latest deals on new Mercedes models as well as used Mercedes cars from our network of trusted dealers.
-And if you need to sell your current car first, carwow can help.
+Take a look at the new Mercedes EQA and used Mercedes EQA cars currently listed for sale on Carwow.
+You can also browse other used Mercedes cars from our network of trusted dealers.
+And if you need to sell your current car first, Carwow can help with that, too.

 How much is the Mercedes EQA?